 Once accepted as a Judge, you can find your cases at justice.faceit.com

 Just hit "BEGIN" and you will be taken to your first case to review.

 How do I submit a verdict on a case?

 Once you have finished reviewing the clip, you can submit your verdict by selecting one or multiple offences among the ones presented from a list.

-In case you think that the suspect has not committed any of the offences listed, you can choose “None of the above behaviors” and move on to the next case.
+In case you think that the suspect has not committed any of the offences listed, you can choose “None of the above behaviours” and move on to the next case.

 If you believe you cannot judge the case, please click on “UNABLE TO JUDGE” and select the most accurate reason from the list.